Assassination of King Henri IV of France (1610)

 The Assassination

-Assassination of Henri IV and arrest of Ravaillac on May 14, 1610, oil on canvas by Charles-Gustave Housez (1860); Credit – Wikipedia
+The assassination of Henri IV and arrest of Ravaillac on May 14, 1610, oil on canvas by Charles-Gustave Housez (1860); Credit – Wikipedia

 The coronation of Henri’s second wife Marie de’ Medici was planned after their marriage in 1600 but it was postponed for financial reasons.
 Because of his imminent departure to fight in the War of the Jülich Succession, Henri decided to have a coronation for his wife to give her greater legitimacy in case it became necessary for her to be regent in his absence.
 The coronation of Queen Marie took place on May 13, 1610, at the Basilica of Saint-Denis near Paris.
-After the coronation, Henri returned to the Louvre Palace in Paris to find that the doctor and astrologer of his cousin Charles de Bourbon, Count of Soissons waiting to give him a warning about the next day.
+After the coronation, Henri returned to the Louvre Palace in Paris to find the doctor and astrologer of his cousin Charles de Bourbon, Count of Soissons waiting to warn him about the next day.
 Henri refused to see him.
 He had a busy next few days.
 On May 14, Henri planned to work on the last details of his military expedition.
 He planned to relax and go hunting on May 15.
 Queen Marie’s solemn entry into Paris after her coronation was planned for May 16 and on May 17, Henri planned to join his army as they began to fight in the War of the Jülich Succession.

 In the late afternoon of May 14, 1610, Henri IV left the Louvre Palace to meet with Maximilien de Béthune, Duke of Sully, one of his closest advisers, who was ill at his home.
 Since Sully’s home was nearby, Henri decided it was unnecessary to be escorted by the Horse Guard.
 Instead, the king was accompanied by an escort of a few soldiers.
 Riding in the carriage with Henri were Jean-Louis de Nogaret, Duke of Épernon and Hercule de Rohan, Duke of Montbazon.

 François took advantage of the situation and rushed at the carriage, stabbing three times.
 The first blow hit Henri’s armpit and did not cause much damage.
 However, the second blow was fatal, cutting Henri’s vena cava and aorta, the main blood vessels in and out of the heart.
-The last blow, cut the Duke of Montbazon’s sleeve.
+The last blow cut the Duke of Montbazon’s sleeve.
 Henri’s carriage raced back to the Louvre Palace where he soon died.
 Henri’s death left his wife Queen Marie with six children, aged one to eight.
 Henri was succeeded by his eldest son, the eight-year-old King Louis XII, with Queen Marie serving as Regent.

 The commemorative plaque embedded in the pavement of the Rue de la Ferronnerie in Paris, marking the site of the assassination of Henri IV; Credit – Wikipedia